Is America a Christian Nation?

 Ethnic Christian.
 "Christian" is often coupled with "Jews" as if the two terms are similar in application.
 However, Jews are Jews by bloodline and can trace their lineage back to the twelve sons of Jacob, whereas the term "Christian" has no ethnic application.
 By this definition America is not, nor ever has been, a Christian nation.

 Cultural Christian.
 The concept of culture refers to unique customs, values and distinctive ways of living characteristic of a particular group of people.
 Yet, people from many nations and cultural backgrounds make profession of being Christian, so the term itself cannot have a uniquely cultural meaning.
 In addition, since the Protestant Reformation, believers in Yeshua have separated themselves into many groups that cannot agree on doctrine and rules.
 Each one of these groups could claim to be "Christian" and thus automatically exclude all other groups that did not agree or conform to the same rules.
 Consequently, using the cultural definition would exclude America as a Christian nation.

 Christian Profession.
 Since the religious preference of Americans does not equal those listed in church membership records, then survey respondents must be using a very indefinite definition.
 They may have been reared in a "Christian" home or they see themselves as good, law-abiding citizens.
-Yet, half of all marriages end in divorce, and adultery and abortion are just as prevalent among "religious" families as atheist families.
+Yet, half of all marriages end in divorce, and adultery and killing the unborn in the womb are just as prevalent among "religious" families as atheist families.
 The actual behavior of many, if not most, of those who profess to be Christian is contrary to the standards of the Bible.

 America's Founding Fathers